fdiaz/move-fast-talk/presentation.md

 ![inline 200%](img/marty-yesterday.jpg)

+^ Buy a Delorean and go back in time.

 ---

-> Look at all these shitty lines of code I wrote today!
+> Look at all these shitty lines of code I just wrote!
 -- No one, ever.

 ^ Quien se jacta de esto?